About Pike County

 Property & Public Records

-Pike County property and land records are maintained by the Pike County Chancery Clerk's Office, which serves as the Register of Deeds for the county, located at 200 East Bay Street, Magnolia, Mississippi 39652, phone (601) 783-3362.
-The Chancery Clerk's office maintains comprehensive land records including warranty deeds, quit claim deeds, deeds of trust, mortgages, satisfaction of mortgages, liens, UCC filings, easements, right-of-way agreements, oil and gas leases, and subdivision plat maps dating back to the county's founding.
+Pike County property and land records are maintained by Pike County Chancery Clerk's Office, which is the Register of Deeds for Pike County, located at 200 East Bay Street, Magnolia, Mississippi 39652 The Chancery Clerk's office maintains full land records including warranty deeds, quit claim deeds, deeds of trust, mortgages, satisfaction of mortgages, liens, UCC filings, easements, right-of-way agreements, oil and gas leases, and subdivision plat maps dating back to Pike County's founding.

 - Certified copies of recorded instruments are available for a statutory fee, typically $1.00 per page plus certification charges.

-These records are indexed by grantor, grantee, and legal description to facilitate property title searches.
+These records are indexed by grantor, grantee, and legal description to help with property title searches.
 Mississippi operates as a race-notice recording jurisdiction, meaning properly recorded instruments provide constructive notice to subsequent purchasers.
-The Pike County Tax Assessor's Office, located at the courthouse complex, maintains property tax assessment records, ownership information, property characteristics, assessed values, and tax payment history.
+Pike County Tax Assessor's Office, located at the courthouse complex, maintains property tax assessment records, ownership information, property characteristics, assessed values, and tax payment history.

-Property owners and researchers can access assessment data and parcel information through the Pike County Tax Assessor at (601) 783-3371.
+Property owners and researchers can access assessment data and parcel information through Pike County Tax Assessor for While some Mississippi counties offer online property search portals, Pike County primarily provides property record access through in-person visits or written requests to the Chancery Clerk's office.
 The Tax Collector's office, separate from the Assessor, handles property tax payments and can provide tax receipt copies and delinquency information.
-For comprehensive title research, many users employ professional abstractors or title companies familiar with Pike County's record-keeping systems and historical land transfer patterns.
+For full title research, many users employ professional abstractors or title companies familiar with Pike County's record-keeping systems and historical land transfer patterns.

 The Chancery Clerk's land records department can assist researchers in locating documents by book and page number, instrument number, or by conducting name searches in the grantor-grantee indexes.